Brygmophyseter: Description

-Brygmophyseter is estimated to have been around 7–9 m long.
-Some scholars estimate that Brygmophiseter may have grown up to 12 m.
-The holotype had preserved zero neck vertebrae, ten thoracic vertebrae, ten lumbar vertebrae, and fifteen tail vertebrae.
-In comparison, the modern sperm whale has eleven thoracic, eight lumbar, and twenty-two tail vertebrae, and the smaller tail in Brygmophyseter is probably a primitive characteristic.
+Brygmophyseter is estimated to have been 6 to 7 m long by different researchers.
+This size was similar to Zygophyseter varolai and larger than Acrophyseter sp.
+It preserves ten thoracic vertebrae, ten lumbar vertebrae, and fifteen caudal vertebrae.
+In comparison, the modern sperm whale has eleven thoracic, eight lumbar, and twenty-two caudal vertebrae, and the smaller tail in Brygmophyseter is probably a primitive characteristic.
 The vertebra segments increase in height until the seventh lumbar vertebra, then they begin to decrease.
 In the thoracic vertebrae, with the exception of the tenth one, the width of the segments is larger than the height.
-The lumbar and tail vertebrae are circular in shape.
+The lumbar and caudal vertebrae are circular in shape.
+The head probably took up 21–25% of the total body size, compared to that of the modern sperm whale which takes up around one fourth to one third of the total body size.
+The length from the spine to the lumbar spine, excluding the skull, was approximately 4.5–5.5 m.

 The head of the humerus arm bone of Brygmophyseter was positioned perpendicular to the shaft.
 The elbow joint on the humerus was not distinct from the ulna, typical in cetaceans.
 The ulna was more primitive than that of the modern sperm whale, in that the shaft was longer and more slender, and the head of the bone was smaller.